- £20pm – Most members.

 Where does my money go?

 All money the money your pay in is spent on running our club.
 This means paying for training facilities, gameday venues, team registration fees, gameday officials, first aid supplies, training and development for our coaching staff amongst many other things.
 We are working on obtaining Community Amateur Sports Club status with HMRC, and are an entirely non-profit making organisation.
-No one takes a salary and only reasonable expenses are refunded for travel or other costs incurred by our club officers or coaches when on club business.
+No one takes a salary, no expenses are refunded for travel or other costs incurred by our club officers or coaches when on club business.